LuyaTools/skid-hall/README.md

 <b><a href="https://github.com/aithedev/skid-wiki">Credits to AiTheDev (skid.wiki)</a></b>

 ```
+- //Myself
-Myself.
-Im a skid.
+Skid-Reason: Im a skid.
 Atleast i give credits.
 But not this skid-ish like these idiots:
+Skid-Rating: ?/10
+URL/SOCIAL: this is me
 ```

 <br>